 How We Test Customer Support and Why Should You Care

 We personally test the customer support team of every VPN we review.
 This means asking technical question through the live chat feature (where applicable) and measuring the response time for email questions.
 Whether you need to connect to a specific server, change your security protocol, or configure a VPN on your router, finding a VPN with quality customer support should be important to you.

-Unfortunately though, the robustness of the security it provides can result in a slower connection speed.
-You might experience unusable speeds when attempting to connect to foreign servers, a problem you are unlikely to encounter when using a dedicated VPN service.
-The use of third-party servers may raise some privacy concerns; however, it is possible to find trustworthy server owners or even set up your own.
+However, the high level of security provided by OpenVPN can result in slower connection speeds.
+Connecting to foreign servers may result in unusable speeds, a problem that is less likely to occur when using a dedicated VPN service.
+Additionally, the use of third-party servers may raise privacy concerns, but it is possible to find trustworthy server owners or set up your own.

 Yes, OpenVPN is a free service that can be configured manually or using its client software.
 Although, it is also possible to use a VPN service that comes with OpenVPN pre-installed to avoid the hassle of setting up the client yourself.

 You should opt for a paid VPN service with a money-back guarantee over free VPN services.
 By doing so, you can claim a refund if the company falls short of its promises.
 These are a few reliable free VPN options you can try if you’re interested in testing out actual free VPNs.

 Yes.
 OpenVPN is considered one of the best VPN protocols out there right now.
 It has features such as 256-bit OpenSSL encryption process with authentication certificates, SSL/TLS encryption protocols, UDP and TCP information transfer protocols, and an auto-kill and auto-connect switch, making it one of the safest VPNs available.